anyforge/anytable/README_en.md

 The table detection model is located in the det folder:

--YOLO series: Training YOLO detection using ultralytics -Rt detr: Training rt detr detection using ultralytics
+- YOLO series: Training YOLO detection using ultralytics
+- Rt detr: Training rt detr detection using ultralytics

 Note: You can directly predict the model or fine tune the private dataset as a pre trained model